 Whether you have an iPhone, iPad, iMac, MacBook, Apple Watch, pair of AirPods, Apple TV, or HomePod, your Apple devices are made to work with one another in useful ways.
 What separates these interactions from the competition is how well these features are implemented as well as how restrictive they can be (but more on that later).

-Whether you're new to Apple's ecosystem or are a dedicated fan, there are probably a lot of features you didn't even realize you had access to.
 We'll cover some of our favorite features in the ecosystem to help you get the most out of your Apple devices.

 One of the most popular features of the Apple ecosystem is iMessage, Apple's native messaging service.
 When you send text messages to other Apple users, you'll notice that the text bubbles turn blue rather than the default green.